 Medical advice for cases of serotonin syndrome will likely be to immediately stop taking Celexa and along with proper medical intervention, monitoring, and support in place, many of these reactions will usually begin to gradually abate over a number of days.26 However, some of these symptoms may persist for quite some time, even after Celexa withdrawal.
 In these cases, a lengthier period of medical treatment and sometimes hospitalization may be indicated.

-Medical opinions and literature vary quite a bit on how addiction is defined, so a definitive answer is not clear.
-However, in a New Zealand study, about 27% of the group that was involved in the study felt they were either severely addicted, moderately addicted, or had a mild addiction to Celexa or similar medications.
-Whether it is referred to as Celexa addiction or dependence, those are quite significant numbers and cannot be discounted.3 In the US, NBC News reported one in six Americans are taking antidepressants, and a study found that 60% of those on antidepressants continue taking them for more than 2 years.4 In the UK, it was reported in the British Medical Journal in 2018 that 12% of the British population was taking antidepressant medications and that the number of antidepressant prescriptions rose from 30 million in 2008 to 71 million in 2018.5
+Of note, in a New Zealand study, about 27% of the group that was involved in the study felt they were either severely dependent, moderately dependent, or had a mild dependence on Celexa or similar medications.
+Those are quite significant numbers and show there is a potential problem.3 In the US, NBC News reported one in six Americans is taking antidepressants, and a study found that 60% of those on antidepressants continue taking them for more than 2 years.4 In the UK, it was reported in the British Medical Journal in 2018 that 12% of the British population was taking antidepressant medications and that the number of antidepressant prescriptions rose from 30 million in 2008 to 71 million in 2018.5

-Clearly, Celexa addiction and addiction to other antidepressant drugs is a growing concern all over the world, and these soaring numbers show no sign of reversing.
+Clearly, Celexa dependence and developed dependence on other antidepressant drugs is a growing concern all over the world, and these soaring numbers show no sign of reversing.
 Many persons taking antidepressants as cited earlier, continue to take them because they feel the withdrawals are too severe to manage.

 Where can I get more information on safe Celexa Withdrawal?